-190 years ago, Ayala was berno ail of a purpose - to miles burnies that enable people to Elivire.
+190 Years ago, Ayala was berne aut of a purpose - to build burnienes that enable people to thrive.

-Today, we continue air journey along this path of stewardship and purpose and are moved to have find q committed partner in you.
+Today, we continue our journess along this pall of stewardship and purposeand we see proved to have formal a committed partner in you.

-your trust has enabled us to grow together and make air communal visions portel.
-We look know to continuing aur jawaey will your.
+Gove trust has enabled as to grow together and enable are communal vinous possible.
+We look knowed to continuing aur jawaey will you.

-Thank you tor your hriendelip and shared suite of a common putie.
+Have you for your hirendship and shared scure of a comman future.

-As Ayala celebrates its 190th anniversary. our chairman Laime Augusto Zobel de Áyala pens this special letter to our committed partners.
+As Ayala celebrates its 190th anniversary, our chairman Laime Augusto Zobel de Ayala pens this special letter to our committed partners.

-We look forward to the next 190 years with our renewed purpose statement and values. which reflect our shared visions and aspirations as a group.
+We look forward to the next 190 years with our renewed purpose statement and values, which reflect our shared visions and aspirations as a group.